Ponjimon/vrising-docker/README.md

 # V Rising Docker Image
 This is a Docker image for V Rising that uses Wine to run it.
 Props to [@fragsoc](https://github.com/fragsoc) for making this possible by using [fragsoc/steamcmd-wine-xvfb](https://github.com/FragSoc/steamcmd-wine-xvfb-docker).

+> There is no dedicated server for Linux yet, but there will be one [soon™](https://github.com/StunlockStudios/vrising-dedicated-server-instructions/issues/1#issuecomment-1129496258).
+> As soon as there is one, this image will be updated accordingly.

 ## Usage
 You can build the Docker image yourself (see below) or use the pre-built image: